oemof/DHNx/docs/optimization_models.rst

 Optimization settings
 ~~~~~~~~~~~~~~~~~~~~~

-The following table shows all options for the optimisation settings:
+The following table shows all options for the optimisation settings
+(See also  :py:func:`~dhnx.optimization.setup_optimise_investment`):

 .. csv-table::
    :header-rows: 1